 By THOMAS PEIPERT, JESSE BEDAYN and BRITTANY PETERSON

-Anderson Lee Aldrich, 22, who faces murder and hate crime charges, was known as Nicholas Franklin Brink until 2016.
-Weeks before his 16th birthday, he petitioned a Texas court to change his name, court records show.
+Anderson Lee Aldrich, 22, who faces murder and hate crime charges, was known as Nicholas Brink until 2016.
+Just before his 16th birthday, he petitioned a Texas court to change his name, court records show.
 A petition for the name change was submitted on Brink’s behalf by his grandparents, who were his legal guardians at the time.

-His son’s request for a name change came months after Aldrich was apparently targeted by online bullying.
+The request for a name change came months after Aldrich was apparently targeted by online bullying.
 A website posting from June 2015 that attacked a boy named Nick Brink suggests he may have been bullied in high school.
 The post included photos similar to ones of the shooting suspect and ridiculed Brink over his weight, lack of money and what it said was an interest in Chinese cartoons.

 Additionally, a YouTube account was opened in Brink’s name that included an animation titled “Asian homosexual gets molested.”